microsoft/Reactors/coding-languages-frameworks/code-garden-advent-of-code-2022/README.md

 # Welcome to *Advent of Code* Garden 2022

-Over 3 episodes we'll be taking a look at the first half of this year's [https://adventofcode.com/2022/](Advent of Code).
+Over 3 episodes we'll be taking a look at the first half of this year's [Advent of Code](https://adventofcode.com/2022/).

 We'll talk you through out tips and tricks, live code and demo different problems, and of course share our code with you here!